-The Home Yard Cottages include 24 individual homes on two acres.
-The cottages range from 475 sq ft for a single person to 1000 sq ft for a family of 6.
+The Home Yard Cottages include 24 individual homes, ranging in size from 475 sq ft for a single person to 1000 sq ft for a family of 6.
 Fifteen of the cottages are net-zero, complete with solar panels.
 They are built on property once used as the Spokane Children’s Home orphanage and the land was called “the home yard.”
 Thus, the Home Yard Cottages.

 A video introduction to the project